yampilop/RHOSPVirtLab/README.md

 - vars/networks.yml (The virtual networks and their connection to the physical interfaces of the hypervisor)
 - vars/vms.yml (The VMs to be created in the hypervisor)
 - vars/physical.yml (The physical nodes to be added as baremetal nodes in the undercloud)
+- vars/overcloud.yml (The parameters of the overcloud configuration and the hypervisor forwarded ports)
+- vars/version.yml (The version of RHOSP to deploy)

 ## Last steps